TobikoData/sqlmesh/docs/concepts/overview.md

 You begin by writing your business logic in SQL or Python.
 A model consists of code that returns a single table, view, or analogous entity (e.g., Spark dataframe).

 ### Plan
 Creating new models or changing existing models can have dramatic effects downstream when working with large data transformation systems.
+Complex interdependencies between models make it challenging to determine the implications of changes to even a single model.

-There are often complex interdependencies between models, which makes it challenging to determine the implications of changes to even a single model.
-However, it is critical to understand both what effects a change will have and what computations will be required to implement the change before expending the time and resources to perform the computations.
+Beyond understanding the logical implications of a change, you also need to understand the computations required to implement the change before expending the time and resources to actually perform the computations.

 SQLMesh automatically identifies all affected models and the computations a model change entails by creating a "SQLMesh plan."
-When you execute the `plan` command, SQLMesh generates the plan *for the specified environment* (e.g., dev, test, prod).
+When you execute the `plan` command, SQLMesh generates the plan *for the environment specified in the command* (e.g., dev, test, prod).

 The plan allows you to understand the full scope of a change's effects in the environment by automatically identifying both directly and indirectly-impacted models.
 This gives a holistic view of all impacts a change will have.
 Learn more about [plans](./plans.md).

 ### Apply
 After using `plan` to understand the impacts of a change in an environment, SQLMesh offers to execute the computations by `apply`ing the plan.
 However, you must provide additional information that determines the scope of what computations are executed.

-The computations need to apply a SQLMesh plan are determined by both the code changes reflected in the plan and the backfill parameters you specify.
+The computations needed to apply a SQLMesh plan are determined by both the code changes reflected in the plan and the backfill parameters you specify.

 "Backfilling" is the process of updating existing data to align with your changed models.
 For example, if your model change alters a calculation, then all existing data based on the old calculation method will be inaccurate once the new model is deployed.
 Backfilling entails re-calculating the existing fields whose calculation method has now changed.